 Carol A. Young (née Bagshaw) is an award-winning Haida wood sculptor and painter.
 She has exhibited extensively along the West Coast.
 In 2014 the Canadian Mint released a limited edition collectors’ coin of her mask, Matriarch Moon.
 Carol worked under the instruction of world renown Tahltan/Tlingit carver Dempsey Bob, and Ken McNeil, and Stan Bevan for two years at the Freda Diesing School of Northwest Coast Art and Design.

 How the recipients were selected

 The artists were selected by an independent jury of peers through an open, competitive process.
-Cultural Services prequalified the artists based on their financial need and current Vancouver residency.
+Cultural Services reviewed the artists' eligibility based on their financial need and current Vancouver residency.